aaronshaver/java-json-deduplication/README.md

 # java-json-deduplication

-Outputs new JSON files with dupes from original removed, as well as logging which records and fields changed
+Outputs new JSON file with dupes from original removed, as well as logging which records and fields changed

 To run the program, open a terminal and then: